GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_oauth/index.md

 ## Block faces {: #block_faces }

-Now that the extension is returning a list of the user's contacts, it can make additional requests to [retrieve those contact's profiles and information][14] .
+Now that the extension is returning a list of the user's contacts, it can make additional requests to [retrieve those contact's profiles and information][contact-groups-get] .
 The extension will use the `memberResourceNames` to retrieve the photo information of user contacts.
 Update `oauth.js` to include the following code.